 The Oliver Smith Professional Series offers the 10 Tray Digital Food Dehydrator.
 This is an economical option to the shelf tray dehydrator.
 It has a digital timer and automatic shut off and is notably very quiet.
 It has 10 plastic trays and fifteen feet of drying space.
 Additionally, it is BPA free.
-Find it here on Amazon.
+Find it here at Amazon.

 Chefman Food Dehydrator

 The Chefman Food Dehydrator is slightly more expensive and offers a more innovative design, which assists the airflow and ensures consistent drying throughout the trays.
 The trays are also plastic and BPA free.
 There is the option of 6 or 9 trays.
 This product also includes access to Club Chefman which has a variety of videos and recipe ideas.
 Sound good to you?
 Find it here.

 BioChef Sol Food Dehydrator 6

 The BioChef Sol Food Dehydrator 6 is a horizontal flow machine with easy to clean stainless steel drying trays.
 BioChef has a patented EPT (Enzyme Protection Technology) with the obvious benefit of preserving the nutritional benefits of the beef.
 For such a high quality machine, the price is comfortable.
 The product is complete with the digital timer and digital heat control and is available in black or white.
 See the BioChef listed here.

 Crawford Kitchen offers the Commercial Food Dehydrator

 Crawford Kitchen offers the Commercial Food Dehydrator, which is an entirely stainless steel horizontal flow machine.
 Like the BioChef, this product also offers a digital timer and digital heat control, but this machine has more capacity.
 There are more trays and the tray size is slightly larger.
 This is a very decent low-end option for a commercial use.
-Find it here on Amazon.
+Find it here at Amazon.

 Beef, chicken, buffalo, kangaroo, dinosaur, the jerky possibilities are endless.
 Get your dehydrator and get inventive, in no time you will be making your favorite snack at home.